FaeInterestingWorld/.github/profile/README.md

 - Freedom of expression, without the need for excessive conformity

 If you are an research institution that agrees with the IWH and has the bandwidth to house this project please reach out.

+(The author is available by travel or remotely.)